By: Rafal Kukla Updated on: August 13, 2020

 - Set up auto log out which will automatically log out those who have been idle on the site for an extended period of time.

 - Add security questions with the wrong answers if necessary to prevent anyone from guessing to be able to get access to your site if they get past the password stage or try to change something significant on your site without your permission.

 - Download a Wordpress security plugin to scan your site for malware and vulnerabilities.
 If any warning appears, make sure you fix them.

 There are a lot of loose ends that you can tie up by applying all of the security measure mentioned above.
 It's a huge take to undertake.
-If you would like an easier, simpler way, take a look at our WP hosting packages, let us handle everything for you.
+If you would like an easier, simpler way, take a look at our Wordpress Care Plans and let us handle everything for you.